 In July 2023, the University set a Scope 3 emissions (which are emitted as an indirect result of our activities) target of net zero by 2050.
-We are currently developing our plans on how to meet this aspiration and aim to publish this in the 2025/26 academic year.
+We are currently developing our plans on how to meet this aspiration and aim to publish this by the end of 2024.